 - Application preparation support for job market and graduate school.

-Undergraduate Research Fellowships are typically paid work-study positions (up to 10 hours per week), an arrangement we hope to continue during the 2020-2021 academic year, pending budgetary approval and university guidelines on student employment.
+Undergraduate Research Fellowships are paid work-study positions (up to 10 hours per week).

 The Undergraduate Research Fellowship Program is open to all currently enrolled Notre Dame Undergraduates.
-As this may be a paid position, we recommend that applicants be eligible to receive work-study.
+As this will be a paid work-study position, applicants should be eligible to receive work-study.

 Applications to the Undergraduate Research Fellowship program require: